CALCZERO.COM

 Factors Affecting Fuel Economy

-Other stuff that eats into your mileage:
+Other factors that reduce mileage:

 • Low tire pressure wastes gas